Proud Boys leader arrested, accused of burning church banner | Times Leader

-Henry “Enrique” Tarrio, 36, was arrested by Metropolitan Police Department officers after he arrived in Washington planned by supporters of President Donald Trump to coincide with the congressional vote expected Wednesday to affirm Joe Biden’s election victory.
+Henry “Enrique” Tarrio, 36, was arrested by Metropolitan Police Department officers after he arrived in Washington ahead of protests planned by supporters of President Donald Trump to coincide with the congressional vote expected Wednesday to affirm Joe Biden’s election victory.

 Tarrio was taken into custody after a warrant was issued for his arrest for destruction of property, police said.
 He was also facing a weapons charges after officers found him with two high-capacity firearm magazines when he was arrested, a police spokesman said.